Proof Of Vaccination Or Negative COVID Test Required For UC Davis Football Home Games

 “I feel like there are actually more people.
 I feel like everybody’s just excited to be back at games,” said Kayla Conrad, a UC Davis student.

 “It’s called home field advantage.
 That’s why you play on your home field.
 You want this energy.
-It’s negative towards the opponents, it’s positive towards your home team,” said Eric Freese, a UC Davis Alumni who played for the Aggies.READ MORE: Fairfield's New Ordinance Makes Sideshow Spectating A Crime
+It’s negative towards the opponents, it’s positive towards your home team,” said Eric Freese, a UC Davis Alumni who played for the Aggies.READ MORE: 'They Just Took Everything': Caltrans Crews Clean Out Sacramento Homeless Camp Near X Street Bridge

 Freese and his wife, Christy, said they didn’t mind the extra line because it meant they were safe.